trueos/sysadm-docs/client_handbook/sysadmclient.rst

 the :guilabel:`Dial` button to modify a highlighted schedule or the :guilabel:`X` button to delete the highlighted schedule.

-.. index:: sysadm, life preserver, settings, configuration
+.. index:: Life Preserver settings
 .. _Settings:

 Settings